 The acronym stands for Geographic Information System.
 In a basic form, it’s a way to present geographically referenced data.
 That data can include roads, property lines, address points, school district boundaries and surveyed section corners just to name a few.
 Most often the information is placed over aerial imagery in order to provide a more holistic view of how data is related to the real world.
 Kossuth County acquired its own aerial photography in 2006 and now most recently in 2015.
-Aerial images are schedule to be acquired again in the spring of 2018.
+Aerial images are scheduled to be acquired again in the spring of 2018.

 Kossuth County utilizes and updates cadastral information on a routine basis for the purposes of assessment, asset inventory, land ownership and emergency management.

-Aviailable Data & Fees
+Avialable Data & Fees